manjuyadav225/vpn-setup-guide/README.md

-# Client-to-Client VPN Setup Using OpenVPN Access Server on AWS
+# Client VPN Setup Using OpenVPN Access Server on AWS

-This guide provides step-by-step instructions to set up a client-to-client VPN on AWS using OpenVPN Access Server.
+This guide provides step-by-step instructions to set up a client VPN on AWS using OpenVPN Access Server.

 ---